User Guide

 -

-deletes the 2nd transaction record in the transaction list.
+deletetxn 2deletes the 2nd transaction record in the transaction list.

 Listing all transaction records : listtxn